✴️ This is a Priority Project for the Office of Community Living

 What is the Nurse Assessor?

-- The nurse assessor is a new process to streamline the way members are assessed and receive recommendations for skilled care services including Registered Nurse (RN), Certified Nursing Assistant (CNA), and Health Maintenance Activities (HMA).
+- The nurse assessor is a new process that streamlines the way members are assessed and receive recommendations for skilled care services, including Registered Nurse (RN), Certified Nursing Assistant (CNA), and Health Maintenance Activities (HMA).

-- The Department of Health Care Policy & Financing (HCPF) will wholistically assess members, using a 3rd party skilled nurse assessor, for the appropriate level of skilled care services across selected service modalities.
+- The Department of Health Care Policy and Financing (HCPF) will holistically assess members, using a 3rd party skilled nurse assessor, for the appropriate level of skilled care services across selected service modalities.

-- The skilled nurse assessor will also provide the member with education on skilled care services and all service delivery options including self-direction, and ensure the member understands the service that will best meet their needs based on their assessment.
+- The skilled nurse assessor will also help educate members about skilled care services and all service delivery options, including self-direction, and ensure members understand the service that will best meet their needs based on their assessment.

 Why Implement a Nurse Assessor?